 If the hedged item is derecognized, the unamortized fair value is recognized immediately in profit or loss.

 3.10.
 Comparatives

-Where necessary, comparative figures have been adjusted to conform to changes in presentation in the current year.
+Where necessary, comparative figures have been adjusted to conform to changes in presentation in the current year, and marked as "reclassified".